Canonical Supermartingale Couplings: Abstract

 \section{Abstract}

 Two probability distributions $\mu$ and $\nu$ in second stochastic order can be coupled by a supermartingale, and in fact by many.
 Is there a canonical choice?
 We construct and investigate two couplings which arise as optimizers for constrained Monge--Kantorovich optimal transport problems where only supermartingales are allowed as transports.
-Much like the Hoeffding--Fr\'echet coupling of classical transport and its symmetric counterpart, the Antitone coupling, these can be characterized by order-theoretic minimality properties, as simultaneous optimal transports for certain classes of reward (or cost) functions, and through no-crossing conditions on their supports.
-However, our two couplings have asymmetric geometries due to the directed nature of the supermartingale constraint.
+Much like the Hoeffding--Fr\'echet coupling of classical transport and its symmetric counterpart, the antitone coupling, these can be characterized by order-theoretic minimality properties, as simultaneous optimal transports for certain classes of reward (or cost) functions, and through no-crossing conditions on their supports; however, our two couplings have asymmetric geometries.
+Remarkably, supermartingale optimal transport decomposes into classical and martingale transport in several ways.